 This content, developed by Capital Group, home of American Funds, should not be used as a primary basis for investment decisions and is not intended to serve as impartial investment or fiduciary advice.

-© 2021 Morningstar, Inc. All rights reserved.
-The information contained herein: (1) is proprietary to Morningstar and/or its content providers; (2) may not be copied or distributed; and (3) is not warranted to be accurate, complete or timely.
-Neither Morningstar nor its content providers are responsible for any damages or losses arising from any use of this information.
+© 2023 Morningstar, Inc. All Rights Reserved.
+Some of the information contained herein: (1) is proprietary to Morningstar and/or its content providers; (2) may not be copied or distributed; and (3) is not warranted to be accurate, complete or timely.
+Neither Morningstar, its content providers nor Capital Group are responsible for any damages or losses arising from any use of this information.
 Past performance is no guarantee of future results.
 Information is calculated by Morningstar.
 Due to differing calculation methods, the figures shown here may differ from those calculated by Capital Group.